Google Assistant is now in your bathroom mirror

 The new mirror should work well for families thanks to Google's voice recognition technology, which can distinguish between up to six different voices.
 This means that the Smart Mirror won’t pull up the wrong calendar when you ask to see your schedule for the day ahead.

-In terms of design, the 19 x 22in Smart Mirror should blend in seamlessly to any home, appearing like a normal mirror when not in use.
+In terms of design, the Smart Mirror should blend in seamlessly to any home, appearing like a normal mirror when not in use.
 Capstone Connected Home says that it will be available to buy in the next few months, but hasn’t yet disclosed any pricing information.

 - Check out all of TechRadar's CES 2019 coverage.
 We're live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.